AntonioVdlC/cabify-code-challenge/README.md

 Finally, if you want to generate a coverage report, you can run `npm run test:coverage`.

 > There is no linting as of now, because I assume coding styles are not part of the coding exercise!

+## Limitations
+Even though the current solution complies with all the requirements, there are still a few limitations:

+- Pricing Rules Validation

+    The pricing rules validation is very limited, as I assumed that would be done ideally on the server when generating the `pricingRules` JSON.

+- Items Individual Prices

+    With the current implementation, the total of a `checkout` is always correct (respecting the pricing rules).
+Unfortunately, that comes at the price of incorrect individual prices for the items.
+For example, the calculated price for the 3rd "TSHIRT" item would be 17€ instead of 19€ because the first 2 "TSHIRTS" have been saved as having a 20€-pricetag.

+    To make sure all the individual prices are correct, we would need a different approach, where instead of calculating the price of the scanned item depending on the list of items already checked, we would need to to calculate the price of all the items already checked depending on the last item scanned.

+    Nevertheless, that implementation would be (slightly) less performant than the current as it would require the creation and calculation of a new array for each item scanned, whereas the actual implementation just calculates the price of the current scanned item.
+Besides, there are no public methods to access the internals of the `checkout` object, so I guess that should be ok!

 ## Licence
 MIT